What is atopic eczema and who does it affect?

 Your treating doctor will tell you which therapeutic measures are necessary and practical.
-Generally, these depend on a number of things, such as severity of the disease, the affected areas and the age of the individual.
+Generally, these depend on several things, such as severity of the disease, the affected areas and the age of the individual.

 Acute bout of atopic eczema

-Investigations have shown that the severity or frequency of bouts can only be reduced in some of the patients if they avoid certain foodstuffs.
+Investigations have shown that the severity or frequency of bouts can only be reduced in some of the patients if they avoid certain kinds of food.

 - Making sure the water is not too hot when bathing (not above 36 degrees if possible) can help to prevent the skin from drying out.

 - The water jet in the shower should not be too powerful